Tillandsia harrisii Ehlers

 Bloom Time: Indeterminate

 Tillandsia harrisii is a unique-looking air plant that grows up to 8 inches (20 cm) tall.
 It has a relatively long stem with the leaves usually directed to one side and curled in a dense rosette.
-The inflorescence is comprised of five to nine spirally arranged flowers with orange to red floral bracts and blue-violet petals.
+The inflorescence comprises five to nine spirally arranged flowers with orange to red floral bracts and blue-violet petals.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Like with most plants, the first step in learning how to grow an Air Plant is learning about their natural habitats.
+Like most plants, the first step in learning how to grow an Air Plant is learning about its natural habitats.
 These plants are native to forests and mountains in Central and South America and the southern United States.

 From late-summer to mid-spring, water your Air Plants by misting them daily.
 Unlike potted houseplants, you can't over-water an Air Plant.